Week-by-week guide to pregnancy

 Your baby is now covered in a white, greasy layer of something called 'vernix'.
 It's thought that this protects their delicate skin from drying out in the amniotic fluid.
 This slippery layer also helps babies to make their way down the birth canal.

-Your baby will be doing acrobatics in your womb, getting more active each day.
+Your baby will be getting more active each day.
 As well as kicking, punching and turning around, your baby could be sucking their thumb – this develops their sucking reflex, which they'll need to suck milk once they're born.

-You may start to feel a bubbling or fluttering in your pregnant belly.
-That could be your baby moving.
-Then again, it could be wind – it's hard to tell sometimes!
+You may start to feel a bubbling or fluttering in your pregnant belly – this could be your baby moving around.

 Maybe you know exactly what you're going to call your little one.
 But if you need any help with baby names, then check out websites online and have a bit of fun with the random name generators.
 How about Denver, Hervey or Ignatius?